riogu/henceforth/docs/reference/src/control-flow.md

 This syntax mirrors imperative syntax from languages like C, instead of the confusing `<condition> if <body> then ...` of Forth.

 Like in `while` statements, whenever a new branch is entered, the stack is restored to its previous state before the loop, and the result of evaluating the condition is always popped automatically.
+In an `if` statement, all branches must have the same stack depth.

 ## Example